electron/electron/docs/tutorial/first-app.md

   // Emitted when the window is closed. win.on('closed', () => {
     // Dereference the window object, usually you would store windows
-    // in an array if your app supports multi windows, this is the time
+    // in an array if your app supports multi-windows, this is the time
     // when you should delete the corresponding element. win = null
   })